NextEra Energy: Florida legislature candidates

 In 2021, investigative reporting by the Orlando Sun Sentinel revealed that FPL gave more than $3 million to political consultants to promote "ghost" spoiler candidates in key Florida legislature races.
 The spoiler candidates were on the ballot as a no-party option and were intended to confuse voters and dilute support for the Democratic candidate in each race.
 An accomplice named "Rodriguez" ran as a sham candidate and siphoned away votes from the Democratic candidate, also named Rodriguez.
 The mailing campaign employed the language of the Democratic candidate and had the accomplice focusing on fixing health care, and fighting climate change, all paid for by new, out-of-state political committees.
 The Democrats lost by a mere thirty-two votes.
 Former senator Frank Artiles and his accomplice were each charged with three third-degree felony charges related to violating campaign finance law, conspiracy to make campaign contributions in excess of legal limits, also making these excess contributions, and false swearing in connection to an election.

 Artiles has for years associated with Florida utilities, including NextEra and its subsidiary FPL.
 Artiles obtained over $30,000 in political contributions from Florida utilities throughout his time in office, which included a direct contribution of $6,000 from NextEra.
 Veterans for Conservative Principles, his political committee, accepted close to $13,000 from NextEra.
 Prior to his resignation from the Florida Senate in April 2017, Artiles fast-tracked pro-utility bills as former chairman of the Florida Senate’s Communications, Energy and Public Utilities Committee, including a bill that would have permitted NextEra to charge its fracking costs to Florida ratepayers.

 In 2018, Senator Keith Perry won re-election against Democrat Kayser Enneking by around 2,000 votes, due to independent Charles Goston pulling votes away from Enneking.
 According to the Sentinel, FPL donated $14.15 million to a political ad nonprofit whose consultants were connected to one of the groups that paid for Goston's ads.
 FPL has also donated $20,000 to Perry’s political committee, Building a Prosperous Florida.
 The year before, Perry voted in support of NextEra’s exploratory fracking legislation while serving on the committee chaired by Artiles.
 Perry has accepted $13,500 in direct political donations from Florida utilities, including $1,000 from NextEra, according to campaign finance filings.

+In 2026, NextEra agreed to a proposed $150 million dollar settlement to resolve a securities class‑action lawsuit by investors who alleged that company executives misled the market about FPL’s involvement in “ghost candidate” schemes and other political controversies in Florida.